AvaloniaUI/avalonia-docs/docs/reference/built-in-data-binding-converters.md

 </Panel>
 ```

 You can also use the negation operator twice.
-For example, where you want to perform the conversion from integer to Boolean, and then negate that value.&#x20;
+For example, where you want to perform the conversion from integer to Boolean, and then negate that value.

 You can use this to hide a control when a collection is empty (count is zero), like this: